 Our probate solicitors have plentiful experience of dealing with estates of all sizes and can ensure that IHT is calculated correctly, including preparing applications for various IHT exemptions.

 There are numerous relief opportunities that can be utilised for the mitigation of tax liability.
 These reliefs are often time-critical, so it is important to obtain professional advice from a probate solicitor as soon as practically possible.
 This also applies to other taxes which may become payable, such as capital gains tax and income tax, and we can advise you on the implications of these taxes so that the estate is administered in the most tax-efficient manner.

 We can also assist in making a claim against the estate on the basis that you feel you should have received something from the estate, or an amount greater than what you did receive.
 Making such claims can be difficult and procedural, so we can advise you as to whether you have a basis to make a valid claim or whether a Will can be challenged on any other grounds.

-The inclusion of STEP in our credentials distinguishes us as highly qualified, experienced probate solicitors capable of processing any complicated probate queries.
+The inclusion of STEP in our credentials distinguishes us as highly qualified, experienced solicitors for Wills and probate capable of processing any complicated probate queries.